-The following table sets forth certain information regarding all options exercised since our inception, and options held as of December 31, 2005, by the Optionees.
+Table 2 below sets forth certain information regarding all options exercised since our inception, and options held as of December 31, 2005, by the Optionees.
 The table shows the aggregate value that has been realized upon such exercises by the Optionees since our inception, and the aggregate value of in-the-money options (i.e., options with exercise prices less than the market price) held by the Optionees as of December 31, 2005.

-AGGREGATE OPTION EXERCISES SINCE INCEPTION AND AGGREGATE VALUE OF OPTIONS AT DECEMBER 31, 2005
+TABLE 2: AGGREGATE OPTION EXERCISES SINCE INCEPTION AND AGGREGATE VALUE OF OPTIONS AT DECEMBER 31, 2005